Free,

 Every department exists because a community decided that geography should not determine who lives and who does not.

-Over 2,000 sight-restoring cataract surgeries performed.
 Decades of blindness reversed.
-Grandparents seeing their grandchildren for the first time.
+Grandparents seeing their grandchildren for the very first time.

 Life-sustaining kidney treatment for patients who had zero access before the hospital opened.

-Round-the-clock accident and emergency.
-Open every day, 365 a year.
-Open even during Eid.
+Round-the-clock accident and emergency care, open every day of the year, even during Eid.

-Preventive and restorative dental services in hygienic, modern facilities -- at no cost to the patient.
+Preventive and restorative dental care in modern, hygienic facilities, at no cost to the patient.

-Dedicated maternal and gynecological services with female medical staff.
-Dignity and privacy preserved.
+Dedicated maternal and gynaecological services with female medical staff.
+Dignity preserved.

 "A fully-equipped dialysis centre -- in a district where the nearest one was hours away."